 He made no move.

 Just as he was returning to our table, a man came in and grabbed the woman by her hair and slammed her head against the wall, saying, "Enough, B-----.
 You're coming home where you belong."
-He looked at my husband in challenge.
+He looked at my husband in a challenge.

 It shocked me that no one else was doing anything.
 I stood with my cheeks flaming.
-I was so embarrassed that their were at least ten able-bodied men who were not moving and three other women who weren't responding outwardly.
+I was so embarrassed that there were at least ten able-bodied men who were not moving and three other women who weren't responding outwardly.

 My husband said, "Hey, man.
 Take it outside.
 You shouldn't be doing that here."